 Roger Hawkins may be the greatest drummer in the world, as Jerry Wexler, the producer who came up with the term “Rhythm & Blues” claimed.
 He always knew how to hit his drums in the right manner.
+He has benn a drummer that shaped American popular music as being part of the Alabama’s famed Muscle Shoals music scene.

 Roger Hawkins approach was different from the normal hard-hitting rock style of his age.
 Instead, he worked around a drum with a soft approach that always brought out the best music sounds.
 He was always inventing new ideas to play his drums.